apache/activemq-artemis/docs/user-manual/en/exclusive-queues.md

 ## Configuring Exclusive Queues

-Exclusive queues can be pre configured at the address queue level
+Exclusive queues can be statically configured using the `exclusive` boolean property:

 ```xml
 <configuration ...>